Introduction to Linear Algebra

 13. Solve for the basis and the dimension of a vector space.

-14. Determine the rank, the nullity, the column space and the row space of a matrix.
+14. Determine the rank, the nullity, the column space and the row space of a

-15. Describe orthogonality between vectors in an abstract vector space by means of an
+15. Describe orthogonality between vectors in an abstract vector space by means

-inner product, and compute the inner product between vectors of a this inner product
+inner product, and compute the inner product between vectors of a this inner

 space.